mac3859/typescript-webapp/README.md

 - Hot Module Replacement (HMR) is enabled by default
 - ESLint is configured for TypeScript and React

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the terms of the license included in the repository.

 # Test Result